Junfei Wu

 Ph.D.
 Student in MLLMs @ CASIA

-I’m Junfei Wu, a Ph.D. student at the Institute of Automation, Chinese Academy of Sciences (State Key Laboratory of Multimodal Artificial Intelligence), advised by Prof. Tieniu Tan.
-I also collaborate closely with Prof. Qiang Liu, Shu Wu, and Liang Wang.
-My research centers on trustworthy and interpretable reasoning in multimodal large language models (MLLMs), with a focus on spatial reasoning, hallucination detection, and test-time adaptation.
+I’m Junfei Wu, a Ph.D. student at the Institute of Automation, Chinese Academy of Sciences (State Key Laboratory of Multimodal Artificial Intelligence), advised by Prof. Tieniu Tan and collaborating with Prof. Qiang Liu, Shu Wu, and Liang Wang.
+My research focuses on multimodal reasoning in Large Vision-Language Models (LVLMs), including spatial reasoning, hallucination mitigation.

-When not debugging tensors, I enjoy playing basketball, badminton, table tennis, yo-yo, or solving a Rubik’s Cube.
+Outside of research, I enjoy basketball, badminton, table tennis, yo-yo, and Rubik’s Cube.

 news